oper8r Docs

 Back to overview

-Google Drive lets oper8r use approved documents, spreadsheets, PDFs, and files as grounded source material.
-Drive is especially useful for security docs, implementation notes, customer-facing decks, approved boilerplate, RFP answer libraries, and internal operating documents.
+Google Drive lets oper8r use selected documents, spreadsheets, PDFs, and files as grounded source material.
+Drive is especially useful for security docs, implementation notes, approved decks, response boilerplate, RFP answer libraries, and operating documents.

 What oper8r Uses